 After reviewing this guide, shoppers now know more about shopping for a great potting soil.
 We recommend the Black Gold potting soil as our top pick because it’s well draining and contains added nutrients.
 There are other popular potting soil options on the market, including Miracle-Gro Potting Mix and FoxFarm Happy Frog Potting Soil.
 However, they do not meet our sustainability guidelines and are not recommended in our top picks due to their potentially harmful ingredients and negative impact on the environment.

 Potting soil is a blend of organic and mineral ingredients, as well as wetting agents and fertilizer, to create the mix.
 Different soil blends perform well under different circumstances.
 When choosing a good potting soil, consider the type of plant and its fertilization needs as well as the potting soil mix’s ingredients and texture.

 Types of Potting Soil

-Plants in pots must have soil prepared specifically for container growing and for the environment in which the plants live.
-Outdoor containers are subject to hot sun, wind, and sudden rains that disrupt an ideal watering schedule, which means the soil used in outdoor containers should provide superior absorbency and aeration.
+Plants in pots must have soil prepared specifically for container growing and certain environments.
+Outdoor containers, for instance, are subject to hot sun, wind, and sudden rains that disrupt an ideal watering schedule—this means the soil used in outdoor containers should provide superior absorbency and aeration.

 All-purpose potting soils are blended to provide a balance of moisture retention along with drainage of excess water for potted plants and container gardens.
 They are suitable to use indoors or outdoors.
 These soil blends are good for gardeners who place their potted plants in a variety of settings but prefer to buy only one product.

 Many all-purpose soils are sterilized (heat-treated) to eliminate all living organisms, including weed seeds, insects, and plant diseases.
-Once opened, you should use the entire contents of a bag of sterile potting mix, or close and store it securely to maintain the benefits of its sterilization and moisture-retention qualities.
+Once opened, use the entire contents of a bag of sterile potting mix or close and store it securely to maintain the benefits of its sterilization and moisture-retention qualities.